tomwhartung/jmws_accoutrements/social_networking/tomh/medium/articles/4b-mondrian_part_2-cezanne_cubism_and_the_plastic_means-draft.md

 One of the reasons I decided to read his writings in chronological sequence is that I was hoping to find a definition of the term, or at least learn to be more comfortable with it when I encountered it.
 Naturally, if one wants to learn something, it makes sense to start at the beginning!

-Unfortunately, as far as I can tell he never really defines the term.
+Unfortunately -- as far as I can tell, anyway -- he never really defines the term.
 And although I had a hunch that it had something to do with composition, I was never really 100% sure what he meant by the it.
-Moreover, despite the fact that I had a sense of what he meant, I would not be able to explain it to somene with confidence.
+Importantly, despite the fact that I had a sense of what he meant, I would not be able to explain it to somene with confidence.

 As I went through his articles and essays, it became more and more clear that I needed to back up to and learn about the artists who inspired Mondrian: Paul Cézanne and the Cubists.